 “The release of qualification statements from the EMA and FDA are important milestones in patient-centered outcomes research, ” said Nancy Kline Leidy, Ph.D., Principal Investigator of the EXACT-PRO Initiative and Senior Vice President, Evidera.
 “PRO measures not only represent the patient’s voice, but are instrumental to scientific progress.
 The EXACT and E-RS are being used in clinical studies to further our understanding of COPD and the efficacy of interventions to alleviate exacerbations and provide symptomatic relief for people with this condition.”

-The EXACT‐PRO Initiative was the first consortium convened to develop a standardized PRO instrument for use in drug development trials.
+The EXACT‐PRO Initiative was a consortium convened to develop a standardized PRO instrument for use in drug development trials.
 The diary has been translated into 55 languages and used in over 65 clinical studies, including 24 trials testing new treatments for COPD.